Sully Sullenberger: Politics

-In October 2009, it was reported that the Republican Party had approached Sullenberger about running against Democratic U.S. Representative Jerry McNerney of California's 11th congressional district in the 2010 elections.
-Sullenberger's publicist said that he had no desire to run for public office.

 In late October 2018, Sullenberger wrote an op-ed in The Washington Post ahead of the 2018 mid-term elections, calling on Americans to vote "for leaders who are committed to the values that will unite and protect us," who have a "moral compass ... competence, integrity, and concern for the greater good."
 In a subsequent interview with Lawrence O'Donnell, Sullenberger elaborated his position, discussing his belief that voters should act as a check and balance in a partisan government.
-He also wrote that he has been a registered Republican for the majority of his adult life but has "always voted as an American.”
+He also wrote that he has been a registered Republican for the majority of his adult life but has "always voted as an American".

 In February 2020, Sullenberger endorsed former U.S. Vice President Joe Biden for the presidency.
 In September 2020, he worked with Vote Vets and The Lincoln Project to create a commercial urging Americans to vote President Donald Trump out of office.

+In 2025, Sullenberger criticised the appointment of Bryan Bedford as the administrator of the Federal Aviation Administration (FAA), stating that "Mr Bedford will not commit to the current 1500-hour pilot experience rule".

 Ambassadorship

 On June 15, 2021, President Biden nominated Sullenberger to be the U.S. representative to the Council of the International Civil Aviation Organization (ICAO), with the rank of ambassador.
-He was confirmed by a unanimous Senate on December 2, 2021.
-He presented his credentials to ICAO Secretary General Juan Carlos Salazar Gómez on February 3, 2022.
+He was confirmed by the Senate via voice vote on December 2, 2021.
+He presented his credentials to ICAO Secretary General Juan Carlos Salazar Gómez on February 3, 2022, serving until July 1, 2022.

-On June 23, 2022, Sullenberger announced he would step down as ICAO U.S. Representative effective on July 1.

 Personal life

-Sullenberger is married to fitness instructor Lorraine "Lorrie" Sullenberger, with whom he adopted two daughters, Kate and Kelly.
+Sullenberger mentioned a "short, childless" first marriage in his memoir.
+He married fitness instructor Lorraine "Lorrie" Henry in 1989.
+They adopted two daughters, Kate and Kelly.

-On December 7, 1995, Sullenberger's father killed himself by gunshot shortly after being released from hospital following major surgery.
-He had been suffering from depression in the face of a long and difficult convalescence ahead of him.
-He left no note.
+On December 7, 1995, Sullenberger's father died by suicide by gunshot shortly after he was released from the hospital following major surgery.
+He had been suffering from depression and a long and difficult convalescence.
 As a result of this, Sullenberger became a suicide prevention activist, having promoted National Suicide Prevention Week and National Suicide Prevention Lifeline.